Anthony Casso: Informant

+Having admitted to confessing his involvement in thirty-six murders, it is believed Casso participated in the murders of Johnny Coiro in June 1974, Thomas Barbusca in June 1974, Lee Schleifer in 1975, Roy DeMeo in January 1983, Vincent Albano in June 1985, Vincent DiPietro in 1986, Frank DeCicco in April 1986, Jimmy Hydell in October 1986, Nicholas Guido in November 1986, Vladimir Reznikov in June 1986, Carmine Varriale in December 1986, John Otto Heidel in October 1987, Anthony Bolino in May 1988, Eustachio "Leo" Giammona in June 1988, Sorecho "Sammy the Arab" Nalo in October 1988, Angelo Sigona in December 1988, Thomas "Red" Gilmore in February 1989, Michael Pappadio in May 1989, Julius Calder in June 1989, Robert Kubecka in August 1989, Donald Barstow in August 1989, John Petrucelli in September 1989, John "Sonny" Morrissey in September 1989, Anthony DiLapi in February 1990, James Bishop in May 1990, Michael Salerno in June 1990, Bruno Facciola in August 1990, Edward Lino in November 1990, Larry Taylor in February 1991, Al Visconti in March 1991, Bobby Boriello in May 1991, Anthony Fava in September 1991, Anthony Cuozzo in January 1992, Pasquale "Patty" Testa in December 1992 and Frank Signorino in February 1993.

 Personal life

 Casso married fellow South Brooklyn native Lillian Delduca on May 4, 1968.
 They had a daughter and son.

-Prior to his marriage to Lillian, Casso had a serious relationship with fellow South Brooklyn native Rosemarie Billotti, whose parents hoped he would marry.
-Without Lillian's knowledge, for decades after their wedding, Casso secretly kept Billotti as his mistress and set her up in a house in Mount Olive, New Jersey.
+Prior to his marriage to Delduca, Casso had a serious relationship with fellow South Brooklyn native Rosemarie Billotti, whose parents hoped he would marry.
+Without Delduca's knowledge, for decades after their wedding, Casso secretly kept Billotti as his mistress and set her up in a house in Mount Olive, New Jersey.

 During his marriage, Casso committed many other infidelities.
-In an interview with biographer Philip Carlo, Casso recalled, Most all men in my life, everyone I know, had girlfriends.
+In an interview with Carlo, he recalled: Most all men in my life, everyone I know, had girlfriends.
 It goes with the territory.
 Women are drawn to us, the power, the money, and we're drawn to them.
 But only in passing.
-Some guys treated their mistresses better than their wife, but that's a fuckin' outrage.
+Some guys treated their mistresses better than their wives, but that's a fuckin' outrage.
 No class.
 Only a cafone does that.
 I never loved any woman but Lillian.
 She and my family always came first.

-Following his arrest inside the house in Mount Olive by the FBI in 1993, Lillian Casso "was incensed, and felt betrayed—violated—used" when she learned that her husband had secretly continued his relationship with Rosemarie Billotti.
-Even though she eventually agreed to visit her husband in federal prison, for the rest of her life, Lillian Casso, according to Philip Carlo, "could not understand how Anthony could be so deceitful, duplicitous—such a two-faced pig."
+Following his arrest inside Billotti's house in 1993, Casso's wife "was incensed, and felt betrayed—violated—used" when she learned that her husband had secretly continued his relationship with Billotti.
+Even though she eventually agreed to visit her husband in federal prison, for the rest of her life, according to Carlo, she "could not understand how Anthony could be so deceitful, duplicitous—such a two-faced pig."